Lybecker/azure-secure-networking-for-devs/exercises/instructions/5-firewall-and-routing.md

 Finally:

-1. Add a [route table](https://learn.microsoft.com/azure/virtual-network/manage-route-table) and direct next hop traffic from VM to Azure Firewall
+1. Add a [route table](https://learn.microsoft.com/azure/virtual-network/manage-route-table), assign it to each subnet and direct next hop traffic from VM to Azure Firewall
 1. Block all sites except GitHub

 ## Status check